polydot2/joseph-mccarthy.github.io/content/posts/first-completed-project/index.md

 sidebar: true
 tags: [Project, Python]
 hero: "hero.png"
-summary: I've completed my first project and it's up on GitHub, for all to see.
+summary: I've completed my first project.
 This is a big deal, I never finish anything.
 ---

 So anyone that knows me, would be able to tell you that I generally start a lot of different projects.
 Then I get bogged down, bored and then move onto something else.
 Leaving the initial idea and code base to die.